 Many organizations have moved to cloud-based technologies as a central point of business operations due to its scalability and convenience.
-Solutions such as Salesforce started off as a CRM but have grown to manage the workflow and data of an entire organization.
-As a result, employees have access to a bevy of sensitive data i.e. detailed customer, prospect, ordering systems, and financial information.
+And cloud solutions like Salesforce have become more mission-critical than ever – Salesforce began as a CRM but has grown to manage the workflow and data of entire organizations.
+As a result, employees have access to a bevy of sensitive data like customer, prospect, ordering system, and financial details.

-In a survey by Osterman Research, 69% of organizations polled cited data loss when an employee leaves their organization.
-Often-times, this data contains highly sensitive information, such as proprietary code, customer, and prospect information.
-Employees may not intend to take data out the door in certain incidents, but this may not always be the case.
-Some former employees may be looking to gain a competitive advantage in their future endeavors.
-This is why organizations need to take proactive efforts to prevent data theft from departing employees.
+In a survey by Osterman Research, 69% of organizations cite data loss when an employee leaves.
+Often, this data is highly sensitive, such as proprietary code or customer and prospect information.
+In some cases, employees may not intentionally take data out the door, but often, malicious intent is involved.
+Former employees may seek to gain a competitive advantage in their future endeavors.
+Others may have an axe to grind after being let go.
+Insider threats are one of many reasons why organizations must take proactive efforts to prevent data theft from departing employees.

 1) Assess what data you need to protect most

-Your organization most likely uses multiple applications, third-party partners, and a largely expansive workflow.
+Your organization most likely uses multiple applications, third-party partners, and an expansive workflow.
 The reality is that your data is probably not contained within a few secured systems.
-Taking the time to conduct a comprehensive risk assessment will give you an idea of where you need to focus your security strategies.
-Knowing where your data is located and who has access to it, will give you a foundation to build upon with other security tools and data protection strategies.
-Below are some questions you can focus on answering:
+Taking the time to conduct a comprehensive risk assessment provides you with an idea of where to focus your security strategies.
+Knowing where your data is located and who has access to it will give you a foundation to build upon with other security tools and data protection strategies.
+To guide your focus, try answering these questions:

 - What sensitive data does my organization store, use, and transmit?